Cardiopulmonary Resuscitation (CPR): Advice for Helping Patients and Families Decide

 “Code status” is a term that clinicians often use in reference to whether or not a patient is a candidate for cardiopulmonary resuscitation (CPR).
-Patients, however, may neither understand the terms “code status” or “CPR,” nor the significance of them.
-To better communicate with patients and their families, and allow them to make informed decisions, they need to understand what CPR is and whether it offers benefit to them in meeting their goals for medical care.
+Patients, however, may neither understand the terms “code status” or “CPR,” nor their significance of them.
+To better communicate with patients and their families, and allow them to make informed decisions, they need to understand what Cardiopulmonary Resuscitation is and whether it offers benefits to them in meeting their goals for medical care.

 CPR, including chest compression, artificial respiration, and defibrillation, was originally developed as a treatment for in-hospital cardiac arrest due to ventricular arrhythmias.
 Since then, its use has been expanded.
 It is now used in virtually all healthcare and non-healthcare settings and administered to patients with cardiac arrest from almost any medical condition.

 Outcomes of Cardiopulmonary Resuscitation, however, depend on the cause of cardiac arrest and the previous health status of the patient.
 They can include failure of CPR to resuscitate the patient, successful resuscitation with subsequent death in the hospital, or resuscitation with survival to hospital discharge (with or without good neurological function).

 How Effective Is CPR In Older Adults?